Disclosure: This blog contains affiliate links which I may earn a small commission from if you purchase through them, at no extra cost to you.

 I feel that encouraging our children to consider where their food comes from before they eat it, is one of the factors that will contribute to them making healthy food choices even when they are older.

-While I enjoy preparing tasty healthy lunchbox friendly snacks and treats, apparently recipe development is NOT a strength of mine at all – not through lack of trying I can assure you!
+While I enjoy preparing tasty healthy lunchbox-friendly snacks and treats, apparently recipe development and food photography is NOT a strength of mine at all – not through lack of trying I can assure you!

 This being said, I thought I would leave the recipe creating for the experts and I will just stick to baking and eating their yummy culinary designs.

-This post is round up of delicious, nutritious lunchbox friendly recipes that we have used and LOVED!
+This post is a round-up of delicious, nutritious lunchbox-friendly recipes that we have used and LOVED!

 I am all for veg being out in the open in our lunchboxes however I am also a believer of there being nothing wrong with a bit of hidden veg snuck in here and there as well. *wink, wink*

 As I discover and try new recipes, I will add them to the list.
 This being said, please save this post a keep an eye on it for easier to prepare veggie-filled lunchbox snack inspiration!